The Way We Were (song): Development and release

 American composer and producer Marvin Hamlisch created the final melody for "The Way We Were", which initially was a problem between himself and the singer.
-Streisand had asked Hamlisch to produce a composition in minor key, but he instead wrote it in major key due to his fear of the song's lyrics being revealed too quickly.
+Barbra Streisand had asked Hamlisch to produce a composition in minor key, but he instead wrote it in major key due to his fear of the song's lyrics being revealed too quickly.

-Shortly following the commercial success of "The Way We Were", Columbia Records began compiling tracks for the singer's then-upcoming fifteenth studio album.
+Shortly following the commercial success of "The Way We Were", Columbia Records began compiling tracks for the singer's then-upcoming fifteenth studio album The Way We Were.
 Since time was limited, the record consists of several non-album compositions recorded by Streisand, including the aforementioned title and her preceding single "All in Love Is Fair" (1974).
 According to the liner notes of her 1991 greatest hits album Just for the Record, "The Way We Were", "All in Love is Fair", "Being at War with Each Other", and "Something So Right" were the only tracks specifically created for the album.
 The recording and two other variants were also included on the original soundtrack for the film: the original, the instrumental, and the "Finale" version.
 Individually, it was released as a 7" single in the United States on September 27, 1973, through Columbia Records; the aforementioned edition included the studio version of "The Way We Were", in addition to the B-side single "What Are You Doing the Rest of Your Life?", a cover of the 1969 Michael Dees song.
 The Japanese release featured the same versions with slightly different durations, while the version intended for the Mexico market includes the instrumental version of "The Way We Were" as the B-side track instead.

 Lyrical interpretation

 Hamlisch and Alan and Marilyn Bergman wrote "The Way We Were" while Marty Paich handled its production.
-In particular, the lyrics detail the personal life of Katie Morosky, the character she portrays in the film.
-Specifically, her troubling relationship with Robert Redford's Hubbell Gardiner is explained, "Memories light the corners of my mind / Misty watercolor memories of the way we were" and "Memories may be beautiful and yet".
+In particular, the lyrics detail the personal life of Katie Morosky, the character Streisand portrays in the film The Way We Were.
+Specifically, her troubled relationship with Robert Redford's Hubbell Gardiner is explained, "Memories light the corners of my mind / Misty watercolor memories of the way we were" and "Memories may be beautiful and yet".
 Streisand sings, "What's too painful to remember / We quickly choose to forget", where she longs for nostalgia, which Rolling Stone's Stephen Holden described as an implication that "resonate[s] in the current social malaise".
-In the beginning of what seems to be a bridge, she whispers, "If we had the chance to do it all again / Tell me would we?
+In the beginning of what seems to be a bridge, Streisand whispers, "If we had the chance to do it all again / Tell me would we?
 Could we?".